Contents

 How to use Keycloak?

-Keycloak is easy to set up and use and can be deployed on-premise or in the cloud.
+Keycloak is easy to set up and use and you can deploy it on-premise or use a cloud platform (AWS, Azure, etc.), which enables cloud identity and access management.
 You can integrate with existing applications and systems.
 Keycloak provides a secure way of authenticating users and allows them to access various resources and services with a single set of credentials.

 How Keycloak works?